akhealth/EIS-Modernization/modular-experience.md

 ### Unified product design

 With multiple parties working on different modules, we want to **provide just enough guidance to free each team to focus on the desired outcomes and user needs pertinent to their module**, not global product design concerns.
-We also want to explain how their modules will fit within the larger whole.
+We want to explain how their modules will fit within the larger whole.
+At the same time, we are cautious about optimizing too early, or being overly prescriptive at this stage.

+In the long run, we intend to have a unified, shared UI pattern library that will provide a consistent user experience across modules and provide a means for system-wide UI changes.
+However, we don't want the creation of that library to be overly speculative or delay progress in other areas.
+It will take work over time, likely through multiple module projects, for those patterns to be identified.

-At the heart of this strategy is an approach that establishes a limited number of design constraints that tie the loosely coupled modules together.
+Our solution at this point establishes a limited number of design constraints that will tie the loosely coupled modules together.
+This will incur some acceptable technical debt, but it will allow forward progress and can be paid down at the appropriate point in the future as patterns are established through module-based work.
+We anticipate reassessing this approach as we learn from each module and our users.

 Moving forward we plan to: